Start your free 3-day trial — no credit card required, full access included

 • Vaginal deliveries

-• Psychosocial stress (subjective feelings, partner, family, job, leisure time)
+• Psychosocial burdens (subjective perception, partner, family, profession, leisure)

-In order to rule out possible simultaneous causes of the existing incontinence, the diagnostic clinical work-up of rectovaginal fistulas must include the entire sphincter complex.
-Both the rectum and vagina must be inspected.
+The clinical diagnostics in the assessment of rectovaginal fistulas must include the entire sphincter complex to exclude possibly simultaneously existing causes of incontinence.
+Both the rectum and the vagina must be inspected.
 The rectovaginal examination includes:

 • Inspection

-Fistula openings, scars (see fig. 1), stool impurities or inflammatory vaginal changes, vaginal discharge; in fistulas after birth trauma with sphincter defect, the perineum is often narrow (see fig. 2), the anal mucosa is often tented toward the vaginal orifice, and the perianal skin has lost its characteristic rosette-like shape (see fig. 3)
+Fistula opening, scars (see Fig. No. 1), stool contamination or inflammatory changes in the vagina, vaginal discharge; in fistulas after birth trauma with sphincter defect, the perineum is often narrow (see Fig. No. 2), the anal mucosa is often tented towards the introitus, the perianal skin has lost its typical rosette-like form (see Fig. No. 3)

 • Palpation